Selling A Home in London Ontario

 Step #1: Dress Your Home for Sale

 Buyers look for HOMES, not houses.
 They buy homes in which they FEEL they would like to live.
-One of the significant factors in getting your home to sell quickly is very simple: make it feel like a home!
-I know it is a home, your home, but will it be the home that attracts as many buyers as possible?
+Getting your home to sell quickly is simple: make it feel like a home!
+I know it is your home, but will it be the home that attracts as many buyers as possible?
 Most buyers select homes based on emotions.
-Once they decide to buy, they justify their purchase with logical reasons: facts and figures.

-That is why it is most important to make your home appeal to all senses.
-Your property is not the only home the buyers will see; in fact, the average buyer may see up to 16 houses before making a choice.
-You are competing with all the other homes for sale in your price range or neighbourhood.
+Your home is not the only home buyers will see; the average buyer may see 6-8 houses in London before choosing.
+You are in competition with other homes for sale in your price range.

-Most importantly: Pack away all counter appliances, get rid of excess furniture, put away unused dishes, and make your home neat and orderly.
+- Pack away all counter appliances, get rid of excess furniture, put away unused dishes, and make your home neat and orderly.
 If you’ve ever visited a model home, you’ll notice it’s clean and uncluttered.
-You have to move anyway, so you might as well pack early and make your home more saleable.
-Go to the garage and make sure it’s tidy.
+You are going to move anyway, so you might as well pack early and make your home more saleable.

 At night, do the same, but close your blinds and curtains.
 When showing your home, turn off all appliances, television, radio, and anything that will distract attention from your home.
 You might want to play a little light music to enhance the emotional experience for your buyer.

 Buyers know prices; they may have already been in 6-10 or even 16 houses, they can compare, and in the long run, the buyer will decide if your home is priced right!
-If no offers on the house after ten days in this hot market, what do you think the reason was?
-Realtors who would readily bring buyers through your home will automatically cross it off their showing schedule because it’s priced too high.
-They’re only motivated to show homes with the highest probability of selling.
+If there are no offers on the house after five days in this market, what do you think the reason was?

-Step #3: Maximizing the Marketing Exposure of Your House
+Step #3: Maximizing the Marketing of Your House in London Ontario

-The apparent marketing tools most in use are not very useful anymore.
+The marketing tools that most Realtors use are not very effective anymore.
 Successfully marketing your home (getting the highest price, at the right time, and with fewer hassles and problems) requires much more.
-Not surprisingly, less than 1% of homes are sold at an open house!
-Realtors use open houses to attract buying prospects, not to sell your home.
+Not surprisingly, less than 1% of homes sold are at an open house!
+Realtors use open houses to attract buying prospects, not sell your home.
 And marketing studies show that less than 3 % of people purchased their home because they saw it in an ad.

-96.1% of home buyers search online for a house to buy, if they see a home they like, they want professional pictures, a virtual tour and an accurate description of the home.
-You see, marketing a home takes more than just sticking a sign in your lawn and putting your property up on the MLS (Multiple Listing Service) and praying and wishing it will sell; anyone can do that!
-It takes aggressive, innovative marketing to sell your home in today’s marketplace!
+96.1% of home buyers search online for a house to buy; if they see a home they like, they want professional pictures, a virtual tour, floor plans and an accurate description.
+Marketing a home to sell takes more than just sticking a sign on your lawn, putting a listing on the MLS (Multiple Listing Service), and praying and wishing it will sell; anyone can do that!
+It takes assertive, innovative marketing to maximize the selling price!

-To sell your home, your Realtor has to aggressively identify& attract potential buyers before other Realtors guide them into a different property.
-The fact is when you enter the market to sell your home, you enter one of the most competitive businesses in existence, anywhere!
-The first primary key to effectively marketing your home is to identify potential buyers.
+When your home is for sale on MLS, you enter one of the most competitive businesses anywhere!
+The primary key to effectively marketing your home is identifying potential buyers.

-When you pick up any real estate magazine or flyer; all content looks virtually the same.
-There are 2 -6 homes in a little box and a massive picture of him or her and #1 this, #1 that, or a member of you name it club.
-Or, (I can see your eyes rolling now!), they say stuff like honesty, integrity, we care etc. Well, they better care, they better be honest, and they better have all of that and more; it’s your home and your money!
+When you pick up any real estate magazine or flyer, all content looks virtually identical.
+2 -6 homes with a small picture of the property and a massive picture of a Realtor and #1 this, #1 that, or a member of so & so club.
+Or, (I can see your eyes rolling now!), they say stuff like honesty, integrity, we care etc. Well, they better care, be honest, and have all of that and more; it’s your home and your money!

 Does three bdrm, two baths, a beautiful home, lovely floors, a clean, good neighbourhood and close to schools put you to sleep?
 Your home has a story, it is your past, and your home’s marketing must reflect your home’s feel and energy, not necessarily the number of rooms.
 Most people who can afford to buy a home can count!

-So again, remember, the first one to reach the buyer wins the sale.
-So, if you want to get your home sold, don’t settle for anything less!
+So again, the first one to reach the buyer wins the sale, don’t settle for anything less!

-Step #4: Knowing That an Appraisal, an Assessment or What Your Uncle Harry Says Is Not the Market Value of Your Home
+Step #4: An Appraisal, an Assessment or What Your Uncle Fred Says Is Not the Market Value of Your Home

 An appraisal is an opinion of value for an entirely different purpose than selling your home.
-Usually, an appraisal is to provide bank or mortgage institution information to fund a loan.
-If a lender is motivated to loan you money, their estimate may come in higher than the real market value of your property.
+Usually, an appraisal provides banks or mortgage institutions with information to fund a loan.
+If a lender is motivated to loan you money, their estimate may come in higher than the accurate market value of your property.

 Step #5: Understanding Your Rights and Obligations

-Real estate law and regulations can be very complicated.
-When you sign an offer for the sale of your property, it’s a legally binding document.
-An improperly written offer can create many problems for you: a sale could fall through, cost you thousands in forced repairs, inspections, and remedies for items included or excluded in the purchase offer.
+Real estate law and contracts of a purchase and sale are legal documents.
+When you sign an offer for the sale of your property, it’s a legally binding document; an improperly written offer can create many problems for you: a sale could fall through, cost you thousands in forced repairs, inspections, and remedies for items included or excluded in the purchase offer.

-It would be best to have a thoughtful review of your title and whether your property conflicts with local restrictions or laws.
+It would be best to review your title carefully and determine whether your property conflicts with local restrictions or laws.
 (I recently helped a buyer purchase a home, and three outstanding work orders from the city were four years old.
 And get this, the seller did not even know they existed.
 So, two real estate people and two lawyers did not do due diligence.
-All I did was check with city hall; it is just one of the to-do’s on my checklist!)
+All I did was check with city hall; it is just one of the top to-do’s on my checklist!)

 If you have to remedy these items yourself, you can spend thousands on legal bills, fines, contractors, and other costs.
 In the above case, it was $5318.
 43!
-Using a competent listing champion upfront can help identify and avoid these issues before they become “problems.”
+A competent listing champion upfront can help identify and avoid these issues before they become “problems.”

 Step #6: When You Sell, Do You Know Where You Are Going?

-Notice that I did not start this step # 6 by “If you sell, do you know where you are going?
-This may not be an issue for some, but?
+Notice that I did not start this step # 6 by “If”you sell, do you know where you are going?
+It may not be an issue for some, but?

-These are only a few scenarios that can crop up, and I could name you 31 more that I have seen or heard.
+Many scenarios can crop up, and I can name 31 more that I have seen or heard.
 Don’t go there.
-A professional champion real estate lister will not let you gamble with the largest investment of your life, will not give you false hope or convince you to take what could be a costly risk on your part.
-A true professional will explain the pros and cons of the options available, and if you choose the professional, your house will sell for the market price in the time frame you want, and you can move with confidence.
+We will not let you gamble with the most significant investment of your life, will not give you false hope or convince you to take what could be a costly risk on your part.
+We take the time to explain the pros and cons of the options available before you sign anything

 In today’s market, buyers are increasingly savvy.
 This means the competition is stiff!
-What that means to you is, your home will sell at the highest profit and in the quickest amount of time when all the ingredients are combined correctly.
+That means that your home will sell at the highest profit and in the quickest amount of time when all the ingredients are combined correctly.
 If only one element is left out of the formula or is out of proportion to the others.